vdanviel/vDanviel/README.md

 - 💌 In love for Developing
 - 👶 Junior Developer
 - 📚 Always learning
-- 👨‍💻 Work in backend
+- 👨‍💻 Work as back-end
 - 🇧🇷 From Brazil :)

 #